Rebuild Your Consulting Business with Purpose

 Getting that into words typically involves a process.
 That process calibrates the compass and focuses the telescope by which you can effectively navigate the journey of rebuilding your business.

 My self-trust not fazed, I let go.
-The purchase agreement still in my portfolio came back to my office unsigned.
+The purchase agreement still in my portfolio returned to my office unsigned.

 have what it takes

-If the purpose of your business feels as simple and as right as the innate drive to love and nurture your children, then that can enable you to succeed.
-I believe that success at rebuilding a business also involves making good qualify/disqualify decisions about formative business relationships.
-This requires the same clarity of purpose.
-Putting that into succinct words can itself enable success.
+If the purpose of your business feels as simple and as right as the innate drive to love and nurture your child, then that can enable you to succeed.
+Success at rebuilding a consulting practice also involves making good qualify/disqualify decisions about formative business relationships early.
+This requires the same clarity: a purposeful mind and stout heart that can express it all succinctly.

 - Glenn R Harrington, Articulate Consultants Inc.